Community Files

 3. Submit a PR describing your changes

 A SECURITY.md file tells users how to responsibly report security vulnerabilities.
-GitHub recognizes this file and displays it under the Security tab of your repository.
+Without one, people who discover a vulnerability may open a public issue, exposing the problem before a fix is available.
+GitHub also recognizes this file and displays it under the Security tab of your repository.

 Great Docs looks for SECURITY.md in two locations (in order):